NiftyDarkhorse/YBS/README.md

 I have used Kotlin with Jetpack Compose to test myself with the latest Andorid approach of app creation.
 I have used ViewMoidels with a Repository to ensure that the logic to get the data from the Flicker is kept seperated away from the rest of the code keping the business logic seperate.

-3rd party imports used and why:
+3rd party library imports used and why:

-Kotlin Coroutines
+Coroutines
 - Used to make async calls to the Flickr API

 GSON